8 Wholesome Kid’s Snacks

 After that, I spent a little time considering what were acceptable snacks to me from a nutrition standpoint, and pleasing to my kids.
 After perusing the options at all of my grocery hot spots: the farmers’ market, Trader Joe’s, and my local organic market, I’ve added a few things to our snacking repertoire:

 Yes, another dried fruit, but new to us.
 My husband brought them home from the San Francisco Ferry Plaza Farmers’ Market and they are a hit.
-Made by “Under the Sun Foods,” they are sweet, crunchy and don’t stick in your teeth like many on the dried-fruit front.
+Recently, I’ve seen similar products at Trader Joe’s and Whole Foods.
+They are sweet, crunchy and don’t stick in your teeth like many on the dried-fruit front.

 These are teeny tubes of local honey sold at farmers’ markets.
 There can’t be any more than a teaspoon of honey in there, so, no, they are not going to fill up anyone’s belly.
 But my kids consider it a real treat when one shows up in their lunchbox.

 3. Homemade Yogurt Pops